kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Customization.md

 # Customization Guide
-These design and layout decisions are based on the manual 8.5x1" letter-size paper we used for the garment tag.
+These design and layout decisions are based on the manual 8.5x1" letter-size paper we used for the garment tag, which will then be easier to cut together with a paper trimmer.
-Which will be easier to cut together with paper trimmer.
-If you do have different preferences, feel free to duplicate and customize your own.
+If you have different preferences, you can duplicate the code and customize it yourself.

-##Before You Start
+## Before You Start
 ### Step 1: Data Preparation

 **Your CSV Must Have These Columns:**